-In the early naughts, inspired by their counterparts in Texas and the Southwest, Mexican officials joined with Wall Street execs to launch a high flying initiative aimed at building low cost residential structures for millions of lower income Mexicans.
+In the early aughts, inspired by populists in Texas and the U.S. Southwest, Mexican officials joined with Wall Street execs to launch a high-flying and ambitious project aimed at providing low-cost residential housing for millions of lower-income Mexicans.

-The goal was to lift struggling (and hard-working) people out of substandard housing, fulfilling the nation’s constitutional guarantee of “a dignified and decent” home for all.
-For its part, the World Bank and Inter-American Development Bank pitched in over $2.8 billion dollars.
+The goal was to lift hardworking yet struggling people out of sub-par structures, fulfilling the nation’s constitutional guarantee of “a dignified and decent” home for all.
+In support, the World Bank and Inter-American Development Bank agreed to pitch in over $2.8 billion dollars.

-Based on visits to 50 affordable-housing developments all over Mexico, it reveals a sobering glimpse into the daily struggles of millions of people who invested their life savings in a deeply flawed initiative that, up to now, has yet to be acknowledged by the Mexican authorities.
+The Times team traveled to 50 affordable-housing sites all over Mexico, revealing a mind-boggling glimpse into the struggles of millions who invested their life savings in a project doomed to fail even before it began.

 The Times reviewed thousands of pages of government and industry documents, and interviewed hundreds of homeowners, municipal leaders, housing experts, civil engineers, construction workers and government officials.
-Among other details, they discovered that most projects were built on marginal land — wetlands, riverbanks and unstable hillsides — often with scarce access to water and usually far from the job markets.
-They found that zoning laws were terribly written, and usually approved with little or no review.
+Among other details, they discovered that most projects were built on marginal land — wetlands, riverbanks and unstable hillsides — often with scarce access to water and usually far from job markets.
+Zoning laws, they found, were terribly written, and approved with little or no review.

-Several months after the balloon-filled opening ceremony and lofty promises from politicians about “housing for all”, private contractors started abandoning projects en mass.
-In every state, there was an exodus, many leaving without so much as finishing the plumbing or wiring.
-It seemed as though it were all pre-planned, just waiting to happen.
-In the State of Mexico between 2005 and 2012, for example, contractors completed only 36 of 235 developments, leaving 200,000 to 500,000 people without lights, drainage or usable roads.
+Several months after the grand opening and lofty promises about “housing for all”, private contractors started abandoning projects en mass.
+An exodus took place in every state, many leaving without finishing the plumbing or wiring.
+It seemed all pre-planned, just waiting to happen.
+Between 2005 and 2012, for example, contractors in the State of Mexico completed only 36 of 235 developments, leaving 200,000 to 500,000 people without lights, drainage or usable roads.

-Where projects had been started, living conditions quickly broke down.
+Where projects had been started, living conditions quickly eroded.
 “Rapid decay is evident at developments in or near every major city: Failed water systems.
 Unfinished electrical grids, wastewater systems and other infrastructure.
 Parks and schools that were promised but never materialized.”

 “Elderly women stoop for water at curbside spigots.
 Children chase balls into the rubble of collapsed sidewalks.
 Raw sewage bubbles up from manholes.”
-“It’s like a war zone here,” said Jose Merin, Huehuetoca’s water system coordinator, as he walked through an especially blighted part of Santa Teresa where tangled pipes and cables jutted from crumbling streets.”
+“It’s like a war zone here,” said Jose Merin, Huehuetoca’s water system coordinator.

 Marco Lopez Silva, a civil engineer who researched the Mexican housing industry for the Inter-American Development Bank, claims that this systematic failure was repeated in projects all across the country.

-The current mayor of Tlajomulco, a suburb of Guadalajara, claims that the previous mayor had approved completely inadequate well water infrastructure for over 300,000 people – and walked away with millions in unaccounted funds.
-He’s currently on the run, living in extraordinary comfort in Panama or Miami.
-Meanwhile, tens of thousands of families now receive water just once every other day.
+In Tlajomulco, a suburb of Guadalajara, the current mayor claims that his predecessor had approved permits for blatantly inadequate well water infrastructure that currently affects over 300,000 people – and walked away with millions in siphoned funds.
+He’s currently on the lamb, living comfortably in Panama or Miami.
+In the meantime, tens of thousands of families now receive water just once every two days.

-“It was a world of corruption,” said the mayor, who was swept in by voters sick of unprecedented levels of graft.
-In fact, it was a one-two combination of corruption and incompetence.
-Extraordinary amounts of money vanished, in extraordinarily diverse ways.
-Projects were abandoned, shell companies went belly up, materials disappeared (or were replaced by shoddy substitutes).
+“It was a world of corruption,” said the mayor, who was swept in by voters sick of the same old sickening combination of graft and incompetence.
+Huge sums vanished, projects were abandoned, shell companies went belly up, materials disappeared – or were replaced by shoddy substitutes.
 Funds were siphoned.
-To date, hundreds of millions in construction bonds issued to make repairs and finish infrastructure remain unaccounted for.
+To date, hundreds of millions in construction bonds issued for repairs and infrastructure remain unaccounted for.

-In March, the U.S. SEC accused Homex, once Mexico’s biggest developer, of reporting “fake” sales of 100,000 homes, which inflated revenues by $3.3 billion.
+In March, the U.S. SEC accused Homex, once Mexico’s biggest developer, of reporting “fake” sales of 100,000 homes, inflating revenues by $3.3 billion.
 It is believed to be the largest fraud in Mexican history.

-To date, not a single hearing or fact-finding commission has been summoned to investigate – despite the catastrophic damage to millions of unsuspecting people.
+To date, not a single hearing or fact-finding commission has been summoned.
 Pablo Rodriguez Mendez, a city official, likens the housing crisis to a natural disaster.
-“We have emergency plans for hurricanes, but we also need an emergency plan for dealing with all the housing failures,” he said.
+“We have emergency plans for hurricanes, but we have nothing to deal with massive housing failure,” he said.

-But that’s not how things work in Mexico.
-In fact, efforts by homeowner associations to publicize the immense scale of fraud have been routinely and violently repressed – or bought off.
-Association leaders have been harassed, threatened and “incentivized” to drop their protests.
-“Residents of blighted developments over the years have marched on city halls, blocked highways, pelted sales offices with rocks, held sales agents hostage, even set fire to model homes”.
-The government agencies and constructors involved have yet to respond.
+The only ones to raise a voice, the homeowner associations, have been met with violence and repression.
+Some have even been bought off.
+“Residents of blighted developments have marched on city halls, blocked highways, pelted sales offices with rocks, held sales agents hostage, even set fire to model homes”.
+The government and constructors have yet to respond.

-Mexico’s leading homeowner leader was imprisoned for 2 years without trial on armed robbery charges – even though the charges were thrown out by several judges.
-Trumped up charges for a trouble maker… a la mexicana.
+Mexico’s leading homeowner leader was imprisoned for 2 years without trial on trumped-up armed robbery charges – even though the charges were thrown out by several judges.

 A Reckoning?
 Don’t bet the farm.

-For million of low income people now saddled with mortgages, however, things look quite different.
-Despite their squalid (and often dangerous) living conditions, payments – typically about 25% of a worker’s salary – are still being deducted each month from their paychecks.
-The only way many can escape rising debt is to quit their jobs and work in the underground economy.
+Despite the joint government-and-contractor failure to pull off their end, home buyers still get 25% of a typical worker’s salary deducted from their paychecks.
+The only way many can escape debt is to quit their jobs and work in the underground economy.